Wakefield Snapethorpe Primary School

 As we head into Winter, we ask that your child brings a warm coat, hat, gloves and a scarf to school as we learn outdoors whatever the weather and we want your child to be warm and comfortable.

-In Nursery we aim to promote independence.
 You can help at home by encouraging your child to independently put on their coat and shoes.

 Please note that children are not permitted to bring toys or teddies into school as these can get broken or lost and we don't want the children to get upset if this happens.